gaberob/contactroberts/content/blog/07-10-2023_THM_Attacktive_Directory/index.md

 These credentials are encoded.

-I put them in cyberchef and ran dome magic on them, they were on b64.
+I put them in cyberchef and run some magic on them, they were on b64.

 ```bash
 backup@spookysec.local:backup2517860